apache/pulsar-site/docs/admin-api-functions.md

 </Tabs>
 ````

-### Fetch state associated with a function
+### Stop all instances of a function

-You can fetch the current state associated with a Pulsar function using Admin CLI, REST API or Java admin API.
+You can stop all function instances using Admin CLI, REST API or Java Admin API.

 ````mdx-code-block
 <Tabs groupId="api-choice"